Sreehari05055/CsharpProjects/README.md

 7) Real-World Application:
 Simulates a real-world employee management system used by HR departments, incorporating tools for scheduling, payroll management, and attendance tracking.

+REQUIREMENTS: To efficiently run the Forms application, replace the placeholder credentials in the connectionString.Json and PaySlip.cs files with the actual credentials.